-The KFF works closely with a number of charities, some of which Kate directly supported.
-Read on for summaries of our partnerships, and check our Smiling Faces page for the latest news and photographs.
+The KFF works closely with the following charities, some of which Kate directly supported.
+We hope you enjoy reading about our international and local partnerships.
+Check our Smiling Faces page for the latest news and photographs.

 Zambia Orphans Aid (ZOA-UK)

-In 2016, ChildAid contacted the KFF.
-Established by comedian and writer Tony Hawkes, this charity helps disabled children, orphans and vulnerable families across Eastern Europe and Russia.
+ChildAid helps disabled children, orphans and vulnerable families across Eastern Europe and Russia.

 Medical Aid for Palestine (MAP)

-The children have conditions such as clubfoot, crooked spines, bow legs and other limb deformities, such as cleft lip/palate, hydrocephalus and spina bifida.
-Find out how the KFF is supporting the treatment of 12 Malawian children with clubfoot.
+The children have conditions including clubfoot, crooked spines, bow legs and other limb deformities, such as cleft lip/palate, hydrocephalus and spina bifida.
+Find out here how the KFF is supporting the treatment of Malawian children with clubfoot operations.

 The Mike Campbell Foundation, Zimbabwe